 8. Aegina pistachio nuts – This variety of Aegina pistachios (main photo above) is world-renowned.
 So this is your chance to jump on the ferry and head to the isle of Aegina (just 30 minutes away from the port of Piraeus), where you can indulge in these natural wonders straight off the tree.
 You can also try pistachio ice cream, spoon sweet, and pasteli (nut bar).
 These nuts are so sought after that each year Aegina hosts a pistachio festival, the Aegina Fystiki Fest – featuring (and selling) all things pistachio.
 I should add that the “fystiki Aeginis” as it is known in Greek is also a very healthy snack thanks to its high fiber content, vitamins, minerals and antioxidants.
 So you’ll be doing yourself some good with a handful of Greek pistachios a day.

 9. Submarine – Ypovrichio.
 A sub sandwich?
 Wrong.
 Ypovrichio – concentrated vanilla or sometimes mastic packed in jars – is a sweet enjoyed all over Greece, especially in the summer months.
 To serve, just scoop it out with a huge spoon, sink it into a glass of cold water and enjoy.
 That’s why we call it the “submarine”.
 Low in calories and fat, it’s bound to satisfy your sweet tooth.
 Read more about this favorite Greek sweet here.

 10. Lesvos sardines – Nicely packed in a can with salt, these Mediterranean Sea delights are an excellent “meze” – accompaniment to ouzo.
 Wash off the extra salt, add olive oil, lemon, parsley and some onion and enjoy.
 An excellent source of Omega-3 fatty acids – wealth for your health!
 The island of Lesvos has lots to offer the foodie travelers among us starting with its famed ouzo, its sardines, and of course, it delicious tidbits including the wonderful stuffed zucchini flowers.
-This year, starting June 20 you can even participate in the Lesvos’ Food Fest to run online and stream on social media.
-More info here.

 *Stay tuned for part 2 – more Greek treats to take home with you.